shohann/shohann/README.md

 ## My CV/Resume:

-You can see and download the pdf copy of my latest resume from below (I removed my phone number though) 👇
+You can see and download the pdf copy of my latest resume from below 👇

 - [Google Drive](https://drive.google.com/file/d/10Tyw3NHfgqCn_5a9AotQEV5h2LQKvCVf/view?usp=sharing)